dyrector-io/dyrectorio/docs/get-started/components.md

 ### Node

 Nodes are deployment targets.
-They can be Docker, Kubernetes or on-premises environments; it really depends on your needs.
+They can be Docker, Kubernetes, even on-premises environments; it really depends on your needs.
 Specifying at least one Node is a basic requirement of both using dyrector.io and deploying your application.
 For this reason, we suggest this should be the first step you do after the first login.

 ### **Team**